-- If registered athletes are cancelled during accreditation without previous notification to IJF, a penalty of 100 USD per athlete will apply. - This penalty will be charged by the IJF to the National Federation. - The local organiser has the right to charge cancellation fees as detailed in the event outlines.
+If registered athletes are cancelled during accreditation without previous notification to IJF, a penalty of 100 USD per athlete will apply.

+This penalty will be charged by the IJF to the National Federation.

+The local organiser LOC has the right to charge cancellation fees as detailed in the event outlines.

-4.3 Number of Entries
+4.34 Number of Entries

-For IJF events the number of entries permitted will be limited as follows:
+For IJF events the number of entries allowed for each National Federation will be as follows: